Get Out of Your Country

 Today’s Text: Genesis 12:1-8

-When Abram was 75 years old, God called him to leave his home and travel to a new land making the following unilateral covenant with his descendants:
+Nearly 4,000 years ago, God called Abram to leave his home for a new land making the following unilateral covenant with his descendants.

 “Now the Lord had said to Abram: